When Your Child Has a Femur Fracture

 When the child starts walking again, he or she may limp or walk awkwardly.
 This may last for up to a year.
 But it almost always goes away.

-After the bone has healed, a course of physical therapy may be recommended to help strengthen the leg.
-Your child’s doctor can tell you more.
+After the bone has healed, physical therapy may be recommended to help strengthen the leg.
+Your child’s healthcare provider can tell you more.

 Bass, Pat F. III, MD, MPH,Images reviewed by StayWell medical illustration team.,Joseph, Thomas N., MD